Testing requirements. New standards. Budget cuts. Bigger class sizes. Demanding parents.

 The first reason to schedule downtime may seem obvious, but I’m always surprised by how many people don’t take it into consideration.
 People rarely put any travel time between appointments, and if you do that, you are setting yourself up for failure.

 This is worth it even if you have back-to-back appointments in the same building, as it still takes time to travel from one meeting to the other.
-You need to gather up your things only to then set them up again in the next room.
+You need to gather up your things, get to the next room, and then settle in there before you are truly ready to begin your next meeting.

 The simplest way to put downtime into your calendar is to leave empty space in between your meetings.
 If you’re new to this habit, I would suggest specifically putting the travel time into your calendar as an appointment.
 Most operating systems now have a travel time feature you could use to that end.